Explore these tabs to learn more about UMA’s Dental Assisting Program.

 • A high school diploma or General Equivalency Diploma (GED).

-• A cumulative grade point average of 2.50 or higher on a 4.0 scale.
+• A cumulative grade point average of 2.50 or higher on a 4.0 scale from a regionally accredited institution.

 • Grades of “C-” or better in courses applied toward degree credit.